Compared: Deer Rifles in the Field

 Like the Vanguard, Winchester Model 70 and Ruger M77, the Mark V action features a large loading port and a hinged magazine floor plate.
 It is an easy rifle to load and unload.
 The Weatherby's plunger ejector throws cartridges forcefully from the chamber.

-The .257 Weatherby Magnum cartridge burns a lot of powder, so I would not have it in a rifle that was much lighter, or had a barrel less than 24" in length.
-The Mark V rifle is optimized for magnum cartridges, and it is about as good as it gets for its intended purpose.
+The Mark V rifle is optimized for magnum cartridges and it is about as good as it gets for its intended purpose.
 This .257 Mark V was purchased specifically as a long range rifle for CXP2 game, a role that it fulfills extremely well.
-If this article were about long range hunting rifles, rather than blacktail deer rifles, the Mark V Deluxe would score a full grade higher.
+If this article were about long range hunting rifles, rather than typical deer rifles, the Mark V Deluxe would score a full grade higher.
 Final score: C+ (Above Average).

 Another Weatherby Vanguard model similar to the Deluxe is the Sporter, a slightly lighter (7.75 pounds bare) version available in 10 deer busting calibers from .243 Winchester to .300 Weatherby Magnum.
 The Vanguard Sporter also features a 24" barrel and a walnut stock nearly identical in shape the the VGX Deluxe and Mark V, so the comments you read here will also apply to the Vanguard Sporter.